Exit the Gungeon Game Cover

 • “There is a weird art style change in regard to character portraits that make them look less stylized and more generic and boring.”

-The story of "Exit the Gungeon" serves as a sequel to "Enter the Gungeon," providing a light but fitting epilogue that revisits familiar characters and themes.
-However, many players find the narrative lacking depth, with repetitive side quests and minimal new content, leading to a sense of disappointment compared to its predecessor.
-While some appreciate the humor and character development, the overall consensus is that the story feels dull and fails to offer the engaging experience that fans were hoping for.
+The story of "Exit the Gungeon" serves as a sequel to "Enter the Gungeon," providing a light but fitting epilogue that revisits familiar characters and plotlines.
+However, many players find the narrative lacking depth, with repetitive side quests and minimal new content, leading to a sense of disappointment compared to the original.
+While some appreciate the humor and character progression, the overall execution feels dull and uninspired, making it less engaging for newcomers and fans alike.

 • “In terms of story, it's light but does serve as a somewhat fitting epilogue to the original.”